Discover more from PrimeTrading

 Here's the approach to creating the composite score:

-Sum up the weighted, standardized indicators to calculate my daily GDB score.
+Composite Score: Sum up the weighted, standardized indicators to calculate the daily GDB score.

 Interpretation: